-We'll work with all levels of government to achieve net-zero emissions from existing homes and buildings
+We'll work with homeowners, businesses and all levels of government to achieve net-zero emissions from existing homes and buildings

-Burnaby’s goal is to have existing buildings in Burnaby transitioned to low carbon energy sources for space heating and hot water by 2050, resulting in zero emission homes and businesses throughout the city.
-Heat pumps are a primary technology in this transition.
+Existing buildings account for 39% of Burnaby’s greenhouse gas (GHG) emissions—and represent one of the biggest opportunities for emission reductions.
+Our goal is to have existing buildings transitioned to low carbon energy sources for space heating and hot water by 2050, resulting in zero-emission homes and businesses throughout the city.
+Electric heat pumps are a primary technology in this transition.

 Retrofits are one of the most challenging areas of climate action for local governments because:

-- there are few points of contact between local governments and existing home and building owners with regard to energy use and options
+- there are few points of contact between local governments and existing home and building owners regarding energy use and options

 - the number of existing residential units is significant–92,000